Skip to main content

 Registers window

 The Registers window enables closer analysis of the state and behavior of a CPU and its peripherals.
 Ozone displays CPU registers, including control and status registers and their fields, as well as co-processor registers.
 Additionally, Ozone can display memory-mapped peripheral registers (SFRs).
-The registers are organized in groups, that can be selectively added and expanded.
-For full flexibility Ozone features multiple instances of Register windows, that further help to organize register groups and keep important information in view.
+The registers are organized in groups that can be selectively added and expanded.
+For full flexibility, Ozone features multiple instances of Register windows, which further help in organizing register groups and keeping important information in view.

 Memory window

-The Memory window provides a view into the target system's Flash and RAM.
+The Memory window provides a view into a target system's Flash and RAM.
 It displays memory contents in a hex editor, which allows memory to be read and modified.
-In addition, the ASCII representation helps with easy identification of strings and patterns.
-All data symbols can be revealed and highlighted in the Memory window to aid analysis of complex structs and arrays, as well as symbol surroundings.
+In addition, an ASCII representation helps with easy identification of strings and patterns.
+All data symbols can be revealed and highlighted in the Memory window to aid analysis of complex structs and arrays, as well as of symbol surroundings.

-Finally, users can save data from the memory window into a binary image file or load binary image files, that are directly downloaded into the target system's memory.
+Finally, users can save data from the memory window into a binary image file, or they can load binary image files that are directly downloaded into a target system's memory.

 The image displays a computer memory editor interface, showing hexadecimal values and raw data in a grid format.
 It includes text related to disk operations and file management, indicating processes like writing and formatting.
 The interface presents technical information in a structured layout.